itsarvindhere/heap/002. Make Array Zero Subtracting Equal Amounts/Notes.md

 	It the value was 0, we would've skipped this element and moved on to next index.

 	Now that at index 1, the value is > 0, this is now the current minimum element.
-	But, do note that if w did some operations before, we would need to reduce this minimum element by sumOfMinimums so far, just how we did in the heap approach.
+	But, do note that if we did some operations before, we would need to reduce this minimum element by sumOfMinimums so far, just how we did in the heap approach.

 	And now, we will get the value which would be the smallest value at this particular operation in the list.